 We’ve heard a lot of numbers thrown around in the news throughout the pandemic.
 To put things into perspective, we put together this chart below that reflects some pretty interesting COVID-19 trends for the United States and Canada, a handful of US States, and countries where ILP has programs.

 There are a couple of things that are really important to keep in mind: First, we want to look at the number of active cases per 100,000 population.
 Countries vary greatly in total population, and we feel reported numbers or cases aren’t accurately compared unless you factor in the population.
 For a country with a population of 100 million, 10,000 infections doesn’t hit as hard as it would hit a population of 200,000.

 Second, we pay attention to the number of active or current cases.
 A very large number of people who had the virus in a location three months ago does not really pose a threat now.
 We’re actually a little puzzled at why most of the media looks at cumulative, historic case totals even if in some locations, 99% of those historic cases are no longer active and don’t represent any threat of contagion.
 Just looking at the total number of cumulative cases a country has had in the past few months doesn’t tell you much about how things are looking today.
 If a country got the virus later than others and had 0 cases last March and April but tens of thousands now, it is not safer than a country that had hundreds of thousands of cases in March and April a year ago, but has 0 cases now.

 Active Cases Per 100,000 Population

-*Country numbers sourced from August 4th reports and individual State Health Department websites.
+*Country numbers sourced from October 13 reports in addition to individual State Health Department websites.

 On A State Level

 Like other countries, the US is a big country, with virus trends that fluctuate according to where you’re living or visiting.
-Some US states have maintained low numbers and are looking like they’ll continue to do so, while others have seen dramatic spikes that keep going up and up.
+Some US states have maintained low numbers and are looking like they’ll continue to do so, while others have seen dramatic spikes.

 Every country is taking a different approach to shutdowns and restrictions